 How to get a Heatmap tool?

 Heat maps are a great software to know all the detailed information of a web page.
 It will help you to know the viewer’s view & with the help of heat map report you can make necessary changes on your web page or pages to increase the conversion rate from the current traffic which obviously increases profit also.
 On the bases of the heatmap report, you will be able to know where you must put important content or where to put links and how important is the content on your web page.
-Heat maps will definitely provide you all the necessary information about web page like which referral source gives you more relevant users, where users click, what content value is etc.
+Heat maps will definitely provide you with all the necessary information about web page like which referral source gives you more relevant users, where users click, what content value is etc.